The Month That Was in Baseball: May 2021

 This is the second awful baserunning call made by umpires over the last four days, after Miami’s Isan Diaz was awarded first after Milwaukee pitcher Zack Godley was said to interfere with him down the baseline.
 (Godley clearly did not.)
 Baseball has gotten bad enough with low-scoring games full of strikeouts and dumb experimental rules; we don’t need the umpires to make matters worse.

 The White Sox’ Tim Anderson belts his second career grand slam—ending a streak of 15 straight home runs with no one base—to cap a five-run second at Chicago in a 7-3 win over Cleveland.
-The three runners Anderson brings home on his blast reached on walks from Indians starter Triston McKenzie.
+The three runners Anderson brings home on his blast reach on walks from Indians starter Triston McKenzie.
 Anderson’s 15 straight solo shots represents the longest such streak by a White Sock since Ken Berry also hit 15 in a row from 1965-67.

 In 18.2 innings so far this year, McKenzie has walked 18 and given up five home runs—a deadly combination.